 - Cornwall: Rural areas are often marginalised in terms of finance and national climate action.
 This event with Cornwall County Council at the Eden Centre highlighted the need for anchor institutions such as the new South West Mutual to meet the needs of local households and businesses in the transition.
 (Read the press release from Cornwall Council.)

 - Belfast: The Belfast Climate Commission held a first meeting to identify the role of the finance sector in ensuring a just transition in Northern Ireland at Queen’s University Belfast (QUB) on Friday 24 January.
 Over 40 senior stakeholders from across banking, investment, devolved and local government, academia and civil society met to discuss how a just transition can be achieved in Northern Ireland and what the role of the finance sector should be.
 (Read the news story and watch the video below.)

-Further place based dialogues are planned for March 2020 in Cardiff and Manchester.
+Further place based dialogues took place in March 2020 in Cardiff and Manchester.

 The final report of the Banking on a Just Transition pilot project will be published in July 2020